Bobby Taylor & the Vancouvers: Taylor on his own

 After the Jackson 5 signed to Motown in March 1969, Taylor became the group's first producer.
 He supervised the bulk of their first album, Diana Ross Presents The Jackson 5, recording the Jacksons on a number of soul covers, including The Miracles' "Who's Lovin' You".
 Berry Gordy would later move the group to California and take personal control of their sound.
 Although Taylor would briefly join the Jacksons in California, he did not receive credit for working on the group's early singles such as "I Want You Back" and "ABC" alongside Gordy's team known as The Corporation.
 In addition to those, he produced most of their covers of older rhythm and blues songs.

 As a solo artist, Taylor was shifted to Motown's V.I.P. label and continued as a solo artist.
 Although his "Oh, I've Been Blessed" later attained a cult following, Taylor's solo singles failed to sell well.
 By 1971, Taylor had departed Motown because of a financial dispute, recording sporadically into the mid-1970s.

 Taylor later successfully sued Motown.
 Moving to the United Kingdom, Taylor started an offshoot group, Bobby Taylor & the New Vancouvers, and recorded an album for Ian Levine's Motorcity Records.
+By 1990, Taylor had left the music world, but he returned for a one-off performance and Q&A in 1998.

 Later in life, Taylor suffered from throat cancer, which he had treated by various holistic doctors.

 On July 22, 2017, Bobby Taylor died in Hong Kong, aged 83.